-Line 62 - Enter the amount of life insurance company taxable income (LICTI), or taxable income as reported to the U.S. Treasury Department, for the tax year (including, in the case of a stock life insurance company, distributions to shareholders from an existing policyholder's surplus account).
-Life insurance companies who file federal Form 1120-L must enter on this line the total of LICTI, plus the operations loss deduction included in LICTI.
-Life insurance companies filing federal Form 1120-PC must enter the total of taxable income per Schedule A, plus any net operating loss (NOL) included in taxable income.
-Life insurance companies having an amount of excess inclusion as a result of having a residual interest in a real estate mortgage investment conduit (REMIC), must properly reflect this income in federal taxable income.
+Line 62 - Enter the amount of life insurance company taxable income (LICTI) (including, in the case of a stock life insurance company, distributions to shareholders from an existing policyholder's surplus account), plus the operations loss deduction included in LICTI as reported to the U.S. Treasury Department for the tax year.
+Corporations filing federal Form 1120-PC must enter the total of taxable income per Schedule A, plus any NOL included in taxable income as reported to the U.S. Treasury Department for the tax year.
+Companies having an amount of excess inclusion as a result of having a residual interest in a real estate mortgage investment conduit (REMIC), must properly reflect this income in FTI.
 Corporations exempt from federal income tax but subject to tax under Article 33 must enter the taxable income which would have been required to be reported to the U.S. Treasury Department.